bonnet-p/bonnet-p.github.io/docs/index.md

 ## News

-- @DIKU students: Please check the following project topics for MSc or BSc thesis
+- **@DIKU students**: Please check the following project topics for MSc or BSc thesis

 ## Bio